-He is currently a Postdoctoral Researcher at the Department of Engineering Cybernetics, Norwegian University of Science and Technology (NTNU), Trondheim, Norway.
-He is involved within the research project "Control Strategies for Snake Robot Locomotion in Challenging Outdoor Environments (SNAKE)", funded by the Norwegian Research Council.
-This project aims to develop new methods and tools to control snake robots for use in challenging real-life operations, in earthquake-hit areas, pipe inspection for oil and gas industry, fire-fighting operations and search and rescue operations.
+From 2015 to 2017, he was a Postdoctoral Researcher at the Department of Engineering Cybernetics, NTNU, Trondheim, Norway.
+He was involved with the research project "Control Strategies for Snake Robot Locomotion in Challenging Outdoor Environments (SNAKE)", funded by the Norwegian Research Council.
+This project aimed at developing new methods and tools to control snake robots for use in challenging real-life operations, in earthquake-hit areas, pipe inspection for oil and gas industry, fire-fighting and search and rescue operations.

 Besides, he is also running a software development and IT consulting company called Inspitivity.
 This company provides a vaste portfolio of products and services varying from iOS and Android apps developing to website and CMS design with an eye to robotics.
 He has matured a proficient knowledge in developing mobile applications for different platforms.
 His experience includes coding and software design, wire-framing and design mockups, graphic design, social network integration, project design and specification documentation.
 For example, he recently developed some applications for Leth Suez Transit Ltd AS (Norway) and for OCS Onsoft Computer Systems (Norway).

 He is fluent in the different programming languages including C, C++, Java, Objective-C, PHP, Python, Matlab/Simulink, several scripting languages and others.
-He is also proficient with the following environments: Arduino microcontrollers, Unix, Windows and Mac OS.
+He is also proficient with the following environments: Arduino/micro:bit microcontrollers, Unix, Windows and Mac OS.
 He likes to learn new languages but, most of all, he is passionate about using them to bring new ideas to life.